The Kiki Strike

 - Secondary Character Title: Kiki Strike is the Waif-Fu-practicing leader of the Irregulars, but protagonist Ananka narrates.

 - Sixth Ranger: Iris.

-- The Snark Knight: Oona switches on and off with Ananka for this.
+- The Snark Knight: Oona switches on and off with Ananka.

-- Truth Serum: Inverted in that the said chemical actually is worn to make you seem trustworthy, which makes people more inclined to give you the truth.
+- Truth Serum: Inverted in that said chemical actually just makes you seem trustworthy, which makes people more inclined to give you the truth.
 It can't force people to tell the truth.

 - The Stoic: Kiki Strike.

-- Waif-Fu: Kiki is practically the size of a small child and can take out grown men.
+- Waif-Fu: Kiki is the size of a young child and can take out grown men.